DoudGaya/python-docs-examples/args_kwargs/README.md

 ```

 Note: the `''' string '''` is a template literals use to print special types of string and the ` format() ` is a [string](../python_string/string.py) method to print a formatted string.
 To learn more about [string manipulation](../python_string/string.py) check out this [link here](../python_string/string.py)

 ## THe Unpacking Operators `*` and `**`

+The two eperators can be used to do alot of cool stuffs beyond just parsing arguments to a function.